stu-nectec-intern/wav2vec2_farfield_th/README.md

    - Source of the Noise is from [Musan](https://www.openslr.org/17/) and Room Impulse Response (RIR) from [Butspeech](https://speech.fit.vutbr.cz/software/but-speech-fit-reverb-database).

+### When save model for continue training delete the best model and best metric if you facing error while continue training

 Happy ASR development with `wav2vec2_farfield_th`! 🎉